mwiltshire/spotify-api-client/README.md

-# spotify-api-client
+# spotify-web-api

+**Universal client for the Spotify web API.**

+❗️❗️ **DISCLAIMER:** This was written to solve a particular need I had.
+It might not end up getting actively maintained!

-This API client for Spotify aims to be flexible enough to be either as minimal or full-fledged as you need.
+This client aims to be flexible enough to be either as minimal or full-fledged as you need.
 Each endpoint can be called with a simple function, and you're not tied into any http library under the hood.
 Consumers of the library can use the default `Fetch`-based http client (or 'fetcher') and polyfill as needed.
 Alternatively, you create your own based on based on your library of choice.

 Middleware gives you the possibility to perform some actions before each request is made to the Spotify API, such as logging.
 This is also the primary way that authentication is added to each request.
 Create an auth middleware via the supplied helpers and pass this to `createClient`, and the necessary headers will be added automatically to each request.